Imazu Station (Ōita)

+Imazu Station (今津駅, Imazu-eki)is a passenger railway station located in the city of Nakatsu, Ōita Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Nippō Main Line and is located 60.1 km from the starting point of the line at Kokura.

 Layout

 The station consists of two side platforms serving two tracks.
 Both tracks run on the south side of their respective platforms, suggesting that platform 2 was once an island platform but the middle line has been removed.
 The station building is a wooden structure of traditional Japanese design and houses a staffed ticket window, a waiting area and an automatic ticket vending machine.
 Access to the opposite side platform is by means of a footbridge.

 JR Kyushu ceased to staff the station in March 2015.
 Thereafter, Nakatsu City authorities managed the ticket window on a kan'i itaku basis.

-Adjacent stations
+Platforms

 History

 The private Hōshū Railway opened the station on 25 September 1897 as an intermediate station on the Hōshū Railway, a line which it had laid from Yukuhashi to Yanagigaura.
 The Hōshū Railway was acquired by the Kyushu Railway on 3 September 1901 and the Kyushu Railway was itself nationalised on 1 July 1907.
 Japanese Government Railways (JGR) designated the station as part of the Hōshū Main Line on 12 October 1909.
 On 15 December 1923, the station became part of the Nippō Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.